The city of Turin is rich in artistic and architectural beauty with important historical monuments to see on every corner.

 There are many beautiful squares in Turin, full of monuments and interesting places to explore.
 The prettiest of the many squares is Piazza San Carlo, otherwise known by Turin residents as ''the living room of Turin''.
 In the centre of the piazza stands a statue of Emanuele Filiberto, and on the edge of the square are two beautiful Baroque churches - the Church of Santa Cristina and the Church of San Carlo.
 You need to watch your step in the square!
 You may step on a bronze bull.
 Italians are very superstitious and it is said that if you step on a bull's testicles willingly, it will bring you good luck.

-Another square worth a visit is Piazza Castello and the Palazzo Reale (Royal Palace) in its centre.
-It is the second largest square in the city and is very rich in attractions.
+Another square worth a visit is Piazza Castello and the Palazzo Reale (Royal Palace) in the middle of it.
+It is the second largest square in the city and is very rich in many attractions.
 Here you will find the renowned Teatro Regio theatre, the seat of the Subalpine Senate, the Palazzo Madama and the Real Chiesa di San Lorenzo.
 Its dome is impressive, characterised by its complex and innovative structure.
 It contains a series of interwoven arches and windows, allowing natural light to penetrate the church, creating dynamic shadows and giving the interior a sense of airiness and movement.

 In addition to the galleries, there are many other interesting oddities in Turin.
 For example, as you take the metro from one monument to another, notice that it is a driverless metro.
 The Turin metro was the first metro in Italy to be operated without a human presence.